yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 1. Select the **ResellerSalesTargets** query.

 	![Picture 5672](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image53.png)
-   >Note : If you are getting error like Could not find the path, then perform the below steps, else ignore it
+   >Note : If you are getting error like Could not find the path, then perform the below step 2and step 3, else ignore it

 2. Select the **ResellerSalesTargets** query, select **Home**  and in the **New Query** select **New Source** then select **Text/CSV** and then navigate to the path **C:\AllFiles\DA-100-Analyzing-Data-with-Power-BI-prod-rcc\Allfiles\DA-100-Allfiles\Resources** and select **ResellerSalesTarget.csv**.